davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 horizontal translation of the Monterey plate "remnant slab” beneath both the Coast Ranges and Central Valley.

-The future Crystal Knob eruption site sits above the Pacific-Farallon slab window, ~50-100 km north of the northeast margin of the partially subducted Monterey plate [@fig:reconstruction].
+In the early Miocene, the future Crystal Knob eruption site sat above the Pacific-Farallon slab window, ~50-100 km north of the northeast margin of the partially subducted Monterey plate [@fig:reconstruction].
 The microplate separated from the Farallon Plate at ca. 22 Ma, forming a widening slab window segment east of the Peninsular Ranges [@Atwater1998; @Wilson2005].
 From ca. 22 to 10 Ma, the Monterey plate, already coupled to the Pacific plate, diverged from North America.
-This likely caused the underthrust portion of the Monterey Plate to be extensionally attenuated [@Bohannon1995].
-Coupling of Monterey plate rotation across the stalled subduction megathrust is hypothesized to have driven dextral transrotational rifting of the southern California borderland [@Nicholson1994; @Bohannon1995].
+This likely caused extensional attenuation of its subducted extension [@Bohannon1995].
+Coupling of Monterey plate rotation across the stalled subduction megathrust may have driven dextral transrotational rifting of the southern California borderland [@Nicholson1994; @Bohannon1995].

 As western Transverse Range crustal panels rotated to their current position at